szelingtan/tp/docs/UserGuide.md

 * The medication will be added on to existing medications i.e. adding of medications is cumulative.

 Examples:
-*  `prescribe 1 m/panadol` Adds the panadol medication to the 1st patient.
+*  `prescribe 1 m/Inulin` Adds `Insulin` to the 1st patient's prescription.
-*  `prescribe 2 m/panadol` Adds the panadol medication to the 2nd patient.

 ### Removing all medication from a patient : `unprescribe`

-Remove all medication from an existing patient in the patient contact book.
+Removes specific or all medication from an existing patient in the patient contact book.

 Format: `unprescribe INDEX m/MEDICINE_NAME` or `unprescribe INDEX m/all`